Team

 President & CEO

-She has a Masters in Public Policy & Economics from the University of Michigan, and completed her undergraduate thesis on micro-lending and women’s economic empowerment at George Washington University.
-An immigrant daughter of Indian entrepreneurs, she lives in Palo Alto, CA with her Jedi daughters.
+Bulbul has a Masters in Public Policy & Economics from the University of Michigan, undergraduate at George Washington University, and teaches impact investing and fund innovation at NYU and Berkeley.
+She is a first-generation immigrant, daughter of Indian tech entrepreneurs, and lives in the Bay Area, California.